gethyas/images.gethyas.com/content/docs/basics/resources.md

     └── bird.jpg    # global resource
 ```

-Show a global resource image — use path:
+If you want to show a global resource image — use the path:

 ```bash
 images/bird.jpg